 All required readings will be on reserve in multiple copies in the library.
 A supplementary reading list will be provided.
 Each session will involve a lecture by the instructor, a student discussion paper on the week's topic, and a seminar discussion of the text read.
 Some text-substitution will be possible if desired.
-Pre-reading of any of the course texts is recommended.
+Students taking the course for graduate credit will cover the same material, but in greater depth.
+The same applies to essays, for which a higher standard of analysis and criticism is expected.
+Tutorials will be arranged for this purpose.